What is Climate Resiliency?

 There are several things you can do to become more resilient to the impacts of changing weather patterns and extreme events.

 Protect your home from flooding

-- Manage rainwater on your property by redirecting your downspout to a permeable surface like lawn or garden.
-Residents can also help by using a rain barrel, installing a rain garden and replacing asphalt driveways with a permeable alternative.
+- Manage rainwater on your property by re-directing your downspout onto grass or gardens, capturing rainwater in a rain barrel and landscaping to encourage rain to filter into the ground.
 The City’s Rain Ready Ottawa program offers guidance and rebates of up to $5,000 for eligible residents.

 - Help keep storm drains clear by removing debris and snow so rain can enter and doesn’t flood our streets and homes.
 Use this interactive map in the winter to find your closest catch basin.

 - Check the interactive flood plain map to review the potential risk to your property and take steps to protect it

 - Check that you have the appropriate insurance.
 Insurance for sewer backup and flooding often has to be purchased separately.
 You can find more information from the Insurance Bureau of Canada.